How to get PR in Germany? Sharing personal experience

 I appeared for the interview on the specified date and time with the requested documents.

-I had to wait in the waiting hall until my token number is displayed on the screen.
+I had to wait in the waiting hall until my token number was displayed on the screen.

 Note: Make sure that you do not miss your token number.
 If you miss your turn, you will have to do the whole process of getting an appointment again.
 So, be careful.

-Now comes the exciting part – My number got displayed on the screen along with the room number where I need to go.
+Now comes the exciting part – My number was displayed on the screen along with the room number where I needed to go.

 I walked into the room and greeted the official (lady) in German – “Guten tag”.